Louisli0515/Finance-and-Quantitative-Modeling-for-Analysts-Specialisation/README.md

 #### Data driven vs. theory driven

-* Theory: Given a set of assumptions and relations, then what are the logical consequences?
+* ***Theory***: Given a set of assumptions and relations, then what are the logical consequences?
 E.g. If we assume that markets are efficient, then what should the price of a stock option be?
-* Data: Given a set of observations, how can we approximate the underlying process that generated them?
+* ***Data***: Given a set of observations, how can we approximate the underlying process that generated them?
 E.g. I've separated out my profitable customers from the unprofitable ones.
 Now, what features are able to differentiate them?

+#### Deterministic vs. probabilistic/stochastic

+* ***Deterministic***: Given a fixed set of inputs, the model always gives the same output.
+E.g. Invest $1000 at 4% annual compound interest for 2 years.
+After 2 years the initial $1000 will always be worth $1081.60.
+* ***Probabilistic***: Evven with identical inputs, the model output can vary from instance to instance.
+E.g. A person spends $1000 on lottery tickets.
+After the lottery is drawn how much they are worth dependes on a random variable, whether or not they won the lottery.

+#### Discrete vs. continuous variables

+* Watches can be digital or analog
+* Likewise models can involve discrete or continuous variables. ***Discrete***: characterised by jumps and distinct values; ***Continuous***: a smooth process with an infinite number of potential values in any fixed interval.

+#### Static vs. dynamic

+* ***Static***: the model captures a single snapshot of the business process.
+E.g. Given a website's installed software base, what are the chances that it is compromised today?
+* ***Dynamic***: the evolution of the process itself is of interest.
+The model describes the movement from state to state.
+E.g. Given a person's participation in a job training program, how long will it take until he/she finds a job and then, if they find one, for how long will they keep it?

+### Mathematical Functions

+#### Linear function

+* $y = mx + b$